I just spent a few weeks in Iceland, and here’s what I found interesting:

-An interesting contrast from Japanese and many other cultures where people are known by their family name.
-Read more at Wikipedia.
+An interesting contrast from Japan and many other cultures where people are known by their family name.

 My friend’s wife told me about her 5-year-old son with a previous boyfriend, current daughter with current husband, and she said she has two siblings each with different fathers, concluding, “This is very Icelandic.”
 Sure enough, my friend told me his family’s story is about the same.

 I had read a New York Times article about this last year, so I was prepared for it.
 Single mothers are very normal.
 Many women have a baby with a boyfriend, with no pressure to get married, then may often have another baby later in life with a longer-lasting relationship.

 That said, it felt like such a family-friendly place.
 Maybe it’s the safe-and-cozy feeling the whole country gives, but it feels like a great place to raise a kid.